seema469/AAI_501_FinalProject_Team3/ReadMe.md

 ## Introduction

 The objective of this project is to create a robust model that can effectively recognize single digits (0-9) in images taken from Google Street View.

-These images come with unique challenges, such as variability in digit appearance, background clutter, and image quality, making the task notably demanding.
+# Package Installation

+Install following packages using pip install command- pip install numpy pip install matplotlib pip install tensorflow pip install opencv-python pip install scikit-learn